 Best Time to Visit Valley of Fire State Park

 If you visit Valley of Fire during late spring or summer, put on plenty of sunscreen and stay hydrated, especially if you are new to the dry desert heat.
 It’s also a good idea to plan your hikes for early morning and be done before noon.

-Why visit Valley of Fire in summer, simply because the triple-digit temperatures make it too hard to hike and enjoy the outdoors.
+Generally, I don’t recommend visiting Valley of Fire in summer, simply because the triple-digit temperatures make it too hard to hike and enjoy the outdoors.

 What’s near Valley of Fire State Park

 Disclaimer: This post contains affiliate links.
 At no cost to you, I might earn a small commission if you make a purchase through the links in this article.